yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 ### Can I test YugabyteDB locally?

 To test locally, [download](https://download.yugabyte.com) and install YugabyteDB on a local machine.
 Refer to [Quick Start](../../quick-start/).
-For accurate comparison with cloud, be sure to download the version that is running on Yugabyte Cloud.
+For accurate comparison with cloud, be sure to download the version that is running on YugabyteDB Managed.

 ## Support

 ### Is support included in the base price?

 Enterprise Support is included in the base price for standard clusters.
-Refer to the [Yugabyte Cloud Support Services Terms and Conditions](https://www.yugabyte.com/yugabyte-cloud-support-services-terms-and-conditions/).
+Refer to the [YugabyteDB Managed Support Services Terms and Conditions](https://www.yugabyte.com/yugabyte-cloud-support-services-terms-and-conditions/).

 Free and standard cluster customers can also use the [YugabyteDB Slack community]({{<slack-invite>}}).

-### Where can I find the support policy and Service Level Agreement (SLA) for Yugabyte Cloud?
+### Where can I find the support policy and Service Level Agreement (SLA) for YugabyteDB Managed?

-The Yugabyte Cloud SLA, terms of service, acceptable use policy, and more can be found on the [Yugabyte Legal](https://www.yugabyte.com/legal/) page.
+The YugabyteDB Managed SLA, terms of service, acceptable use policy, and more can be found on the [Yugabyte Legal](https://www.yugabyte.com/legal/) page.

-### How do I check the status of Yugabyte Cloud?
+### How do I check the status of YugabyteDB Managed?

-The [Yugabyte Cloud Status](https://status.yugabyte.cloud/) page displays the current uptime status of Yugabyte Cloud, customer clusters, and the [Yugabyte Support Portal](https://support.yugabyte.com/).
+The [YugabyteDB Managed Status](https://status.yugabyte.cloud/) page displays the current uptime status of YugabyteDB Managed, customer clusters, and the [Yugabyte Support Portal](https://support.yugabyte.com/).

 The status page also provides notices of scheduled maintenance, current incidents and incident history, and historical uptime.